 The Surface Pro sports two front-firing speakers on each side of the display.
 There are small cutouts in the glass to let the sound through, and the design provides impressive sound for a tablet.
 Music is great, with surprising range, and there’s even a hint of bass.
 The speakers also get surprisingly loud, and can fill a decent sized room without distorting.

-We can see why Microsoft is moving away from referring to the Surface Pro as a tablet, given that it’s packed with very laptop-like components.
-Our review model was equipped with a fast dual-core Intel i7-7660U CPU and 16GB of RAM.
+Our review Surface Pro was equipped with a fast dual-core Intel i7-7660U CPU and 16GB of RAM.
 The Core i7-7660U is no longer at the cutting edge, as Intel’s 8th-gen Core processors are now available, and the Surface Pro has now officially fallen well behind the pack — and that includes the Surface Pro 6.

 Its GeekBench 4 single-core and multi-core results were solid for the time, but they’re no longer competitive with more modern 2-in-1s.
-We tested the Surface Pro with an older version of Handbrake and it performed well compared to other 7th-generation Core CPUs, encoding a 420MB video to H.265, in just 822 seconds.
+We tested the Surface Pro with an older version of Handbrake and it performed well compared to other 7th-generation Core CPUs, encoding a 420MB video to H.265 in just 822 seconds.
 That’s significantly faster than each of our comparison systems, and in fact is the fastest result we’ve seen from a dual-core notebook processor.

 We have to note, though, that competitors like the Lenovo Yoga 920 and HP Spectre x360 13 have recently updated to 8th-gen, quad-core processors.
 They do outperform the Surface Pro in multi-core tests when so equipped, and that takes away the edge Microsoft enjoyed when the Surface Pro was first released.

 Perhaps most impressive is that the Surface Pro managed to keep heat under control even while working so hard.
 Though the back of the tablet got a bit warm during the Handbrake test, the machine managed to maintain nearly full speed throughout with only minimal CPU throttling.
 And fan noise was significantly reduced from the Surface Pro 4, never rising to more than a loud whisper that wasn’t nearly as obtrusive in our quiet test environment.